RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

 The Redis Cloud Pulumi provider is based on the [Redis Cloud Terraform provider]({{<relref "/rc/cloud-integrations/terraform">}}).

 {{<note>}}
-The Redis Cloud Pulumi Redis Cloud provider supports Flexible subscriptions.
-It does not support Fixed subscriptions.
+The Redis Cloud Pulumi Redis Cloud provider supports Redis Cloud Pro.
+It does not support Redis Cloud Essentials.
 {{</note>}}

 See [Get started with Pulumi]({{< relref  "/rc/cloud-integrations/pulumi/get-started" >}}) for an example of how to use the Pulumi provider with Python.